If you wish, you can listen to my comments on designing and implementing nudges at:

 Bear in are mind, as I have said a few times, these can be unsettling exercises.
 It would be wise to have available a back-up plan.
 Some-one to talk to and share with.

-Once completed, you may find it possible to return to the section on AIMS AND OBJECTIVES.
+Once you’ve completed some of this work, you may find it possible to return to the section on AIMS AND OBJECTIVES.

 Return to Welcome to my Web Site.